webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

                                             e-page-application crawling or when
                                             different hashtags load dynamic cont
                                             ent
-      --selectLinks                         one or more selectors for extracting links, in the format [css selector]
+      --selectLinks, --linkSelector         One or more selectors for extracting links, in the format [css selector]
                                             ->[property to use],[css selector]->
                                             @[attribute to use]
                                             [array] [default: ["a[href]->href"]]
+      --clickSelector                       Selector for elements to click when using autoclick behavior
+                                                         [string] [default: "a"]
       --blockRules                          Additional rules for blocking certai
                                             n URLs from being loaded, by URL reg ex and optionally via text match in